 the inspector panel on the left (see figure).
 Do the same for the edge's

 1000,0.
 Now save your network under

 Now we have a long road, which will be the stage of our competition.
-The participants in the competition will be transportation modes, i.e., busses, trams, bicycles, passenger cars, and feet.
+The participants in the competition will be transportation modes, i.e., buses, trams, bicycles, passenger cars, and feet.
 They should travel on different lanes side-by-side.
 Thus, we have to add lanes for each mode.
 To do so, right-click on the edge and hover over "add restricted lane" in the context menu.
-This will show you three choices for the creation of special purpose lanes: Sidewalk, Bikelane, and Buslane.
+This will show you three choices for the creation of special purpose lanes: Sidewalk, bike lane, and Bus lane.
 Add one lane for each type.

 Now let us split the edge to create a starting point for the

-competitors: Right-click somewhere on the edge and select "Split edge
+competitors: Right-click anywhere on the edge and select "Split edge

 here" from the context menu.
 Then click on the created node (in SUMO